fogonwater/timely-terry/README.md

 By default, Terry will wait 60 seconds between scans.
 You can configure this wait time in `config.py`.

-If you are confident Terry is working, you can also just run Terry directoy from a terminal.
-This will initialise Terry start scan mode.
+If you are confident Terry is working, you can also just run Terry directly from a terminal.
+This will initialise Terry and start scan mode.

 ```
 % python3 timelyterry.py